sydney-birch/Nematostella_Mesocosm_virome/virome_scripts/Readme.md

    Make heatmaps in R using: Nematostella_mapped_DEG_heatmaps.R

  ### B) Host WGCNA (Weighted Gene Co-expression Network Analysis)
+B.1) For the WGCNA - Run the WGCNA R script
+    *For this you will need to access the Salmon Host data in the mapping directory on your computer.
+	*You will also need to generate a text file called library_to_stages.txt that details which samples belong to what sample group.
+	    *Your output will be boxplots of Module expression data and a heatmap of particular modules along with spreadsheets of module gene information.

+B.2) Once you have exported a list of your genes from the modules of interest - Run metacerberus to get functional information:
+    *Use excel to get the full header information with the UK transcriptome header excel file (use xlookup) *Then, in the terminal, run selectSeqs.pl to pull out the sequences for each header in each module you are interested in.
+	*Once you have your fasta file(s), run metacerberus on those files.
+	*Export, metacerberus data, and make figures with R

 ## 9) 16s rRNA Analysis (QIIME2)